 Later we styled hair, and soon there was a line of girls waiting their turn with the curling iron.
 With each new curl that appeared, the onlookers called out “dep”—beautiful.

 The night wore on and it was soon time for bed.
 The orphanage walls have holes to allow a breeze to flow, but bugs use the same openings.
 The kids and caregivers helped us set up a mosquito net (three sides tied to poles, the fourth to the window), and brought us a blanket for cushion (the children sleep on bamboo mats laid across the wood slats).
-We hugged the children good night, pointed the fan toward the bed, and turned off the light.

 Sometime during the next few hours we lost electricity.
 It was a hot night.